 Field Description Query Interval Sets the interval for IGMP Query Reports, in seconds.
-Expected Packet Loss on Subnet Sets the value of expected packet loss on the subnet.
+Robustness Configures the IGMP Robustness variable, which allows you to tune the switch for expected packet loss on the subnet.
+If the subnet is expected to be lossy (high rate of packet loss), increase the value.
 Timeout Sets the timeout value for IGMP Membership Reports, in seconds.
 Fast leave VLANs Click Browse to open a Browser window.
 You can select the VLANs in this window to add them to Fast Leave VLANs list.
 Router Alert Enables or disables the Router Alert option in IGMP messages.
-Flood State Enables or disables the status of the flood unregistered.
-Unregistered IPMC to CPU Enables or disables unregistered IPMC to CPU.